DNA analysis of the sperm for those wanting to have children: SpermFit

 Our team of experts is, of course, also here for you, at any time, to determine or rule out such causes of infertility or for genetic counselling.

-For a SpermFit DNA analysis, the semen sample to be tested must be produced at one of the VivaNeo centres, as the sample must be processed immediately.
+For a SpermFit DNA analysis, the semen sample to be tested must be produced at one of the VivaNeo clinics, as the sample must be processed immediately.

 The costs of the test are not covered by health insurance companies (neither the GKV nor the PKV) and amount to 195 euros.
 However, treatments that promise little or no success can be avoided, and we can increase the efficiency of any procedures that do take place by responding appropriately to the outcome of the analysis.